odkr/cgi-runas/README.md

-# su-php
+# run-php-as

 A wrapper around PHP that runs PHP scripts under the UID and GID of their owner.

 ## Requirements

-*su-php* requires an operating system that:
+*run-php-as* requires an operating system that:

 1. complies with
    [POSIX](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/),